Soft-Engineer-Luna/Portfolio/Engineering_UMG_Splines/Engineering_UMG_Splines.md

 add a handle based control system in the UMGEditor, there is a system for extending this but it is not yet finished.
 ###### you can find my PR [here](https://github.com/EpicGames/UnrealEngine/pull/5525)  finishing exposing the system
-After much testing and iteration, the solution ended up being a function that can be used during designer time to pass an array of handle targets too the slate widgets, you could then choose to delete these handles during the non-designer time to remove them from the widget.
-This seems to be the best solution right now until the FDesignerExtension system has been exposed within the engine, keeping it clean and somewhat easy to decrypt later on.
+After much testing and discovery of limitations, the stock-ue4 solution ended up being a function that can be used during designer time to pass an array of handle targets to the slate widgets.
+These don't need to exist during runtime.
+This should work until the FDesignerExtension system has been exposed for non-engine modules,  and should be easy to rework later on.
 <br/><br/>
 ![Tiling Pattern](Media/SplineNode.png?raw=true "Tiling pattern")
 <br/><br/>